TamimiGitHub/faa-sam-demo/100-SOPs.md

 ```
 ### Step 3: Set Up Environment Variables

 Update your `.env` file with the necessary variables.
-Your workshop instructor will provide the specific values for your environment.
+Please refer to the cloudformation output for `VectorDBEndpoint` and `VectorDBKey`.
 Note the `QDRANT_COLLECTION` has to be updated with a unique name

 ```
 ## Qdrant Configuration